-Legislation requires that a portion of teacher and administrator evaluations be based on "student growth and assessment data."
-Furthermore, beginning in 2018-2019, the law requires that half of the growth component of evaluations come from state assessment data, when available.
+Legislation requires that 25 percent of teacher and administrator evaluations be based on "student growth and assessment data” during the 2018-2019 school year, with half of the growth component of evaluations comprised of state assessment data for tested grades and subjects.
+Beginning in 2019-2020, the law will require that 40 percent of teacher and administrator evaluations be based on "student growth and assessment data”.
+Schools, districts, ISDs, and PSAs using educator evaluation as a continual improvement process are encouraged to define student growth and assessment data as the academic performance of a student or group of students over two or more time points (Castellano and Ho, 2013).
 Below, you will find resources that will help you as you determine the best way to use state and local data in evaluations that are fair to educators and most likely to lead to improved teacher performance.

 - Student Growth Percentiles (SGPs)

 Student Growth Percentiles (SGPs) represent one powerful way to quantify the learning of individual students over one or more years.
 Conceptually, SGPs communicate the degree to which a student has learned in a particular domain, compared to a group of academic peers who had a comparable score on the previous test (or multiple previous tests) in that subject.

 The Michigan Department of Education (MDE) has contracted SAS to provide value-added reports to provide efficient access of effective student growth data for use within educator evaluations.
 EVAAS reports are not intended to replace reporting tools provided by the state such as MI School Data and Secure Site Dynamic Score Reports, but rather supplement these reports to provide a clear picture of academic growth and achievement.

 - Student Learning Objectives (SLOs)

 Student Learning Objectives (SLOs) are measurable, long-term, academic goals, informed by available data that a teacher or teacher team sets at the beginning of the year for all students.